jim-ardiansyah/cecs-101-design-your-career-design-your-degree/module-2/empathize-know-thyself.md

 The goal is not a flattering self-portrait.
 The goal is an **accurate** one — because accurate self-knowledge is what makes good decisions possible.

 ---
-###Overview of Self-Assessment Tools Used in This Module
+### Overview of Self-Assessment Tools Used in This Module
+---

 This module uses a carefully selected set of self-assessment tools, each designed to illuminate a different dimension of who you are.
 No single tool tells the whole story — but together, they produce a rich, multi-dimensional picture.